BryceMattos/PracticeFiles/README.md

 # PracticeFiles
-Files created in the very beginning phases
+Files created for practice or for turning in assignments